valnub/hcal/README.md

 $hcal.addHcalAppointment(1, 2, 'Go to the barber', 'Barbers place', 'Do not forget this!', 2);
 ```

 This will give you a new entry in the calendar at 1am for 2 hours.
-Title will be 'Go to the barber', the place is 'Barbers place', description is 'Do not forget this!' and color scheme 2 (red) will be used.
+Title will be 'Go to the barber', the place is 'Barbers place', description is 'Do not forget this!' and color scheme 2 (red) will be used (you can choose between up to 4 predefined color schemes).

 More examples: